Patrick-Munyao/Powerline-Fault-Detection-and-Classification/README.md

 This study will only be considered successful if the following is achieved:

 Train numerous supervised models with relevant data for performance comparison.
 Model to be preferred for deployment should have an accuracy score of at least 99%.
 In addition, the model should be simple to understand (and non complex in structure), easy to train and implement, and have a good computational power.

+**Definition of terminologies**

+**Voltage** is the potential difference between two points in an electric field, which causes current to flow in the circuit.
+The SI unit for voltage is Volts and denoted as V. Voltage is the cause of the current.
+V= Work done/Charge

+**Current** is the rate of flow of electrons/rate at which electric charge flows in a circuit at a particular point.
+Current's SI unit is Ampere (A) and current is denoted as I. Current is the effect of the voltage i.e. current cannot flow without voltage.
+I= Charge/ Time The current flowing in a circuit is directly proportional to the applied voltage and inversely proportional to the resistance of the circuit, provided the temperature remains constant (Ohm's Law).
+As such, Current (I = V/R)

+**A 3-phase power supply system** is a three-wire ac power circuit with each phase ac signal 120 electrical degrees apart.
+It is a common method of alternating current electric power generation, transmission, and distribution.
+It is a type of polyphase system and is the most common method used by electrical grids worldwide to transfer power.
+It is also used to power large motors and other heavy loads.

+**Experimental Design**

+The following steps wil be taken in this study:

+1. Importing libraries and loading datasets
+2. Checking the dataset and the components
+3. Checking for possible anomalies in the dataset
+4. Conducting necessary data preparation procedures
+5. Conducting Exploratory Data Analysis and documenting the findings
+6. Building a baseline model that we will use to compare our models to
+7. Building and optimizing seven supervised machine learning models.